 About National Register Documentation:

-- Photographs - Use of photographs and forms is available under Fair Use, see our Content and Copyright page for more information
+Photographs - Use of photographs and forms is available under Fair Use, see our Content and Copyright page for more information Maps

 Many State Historic Preservation Offices (SHPOs) have digitized their files and put them on their websites.
 The depth of information available varies from state to state, but ranges from basic locational information to searchable databases with downloadable narrative descriptions and photos.
 You can check their websites to see if they have the information you need.
 List of SHPOs with extended information.